Quantum key distribution with multiphoton pulses: An advantage: Experimental Implementation and Results

-As is evident, since some of the pulses with multiple photons also contribute to the secret key rate, we can achieve a higher key rate compared to the decoy state protocol.\\ We have performed the proof of principle demonstration of our protocol.
+We have performed the proof of principle demonstration of our protocol.
 The details of the experimental setup is shown in Fig. \ref{fig:setup}.

 We have generated weak coherent pulses by using variable optical attenuator at the output of a pulsed laser (Coherent Vitara T (Ti-Sapphire)) with a repetition rate of 80 MHz.
 After that the encoded state is propagated in free space lossy medium in the laboratory with channel transmissivity estimated at $70 \%$.
 At Bob's end we have usual polarization based BB84 detection setup: balanced beam splitter (passive random basis selector) with polarizing beam splitter (PBS) on the reflected arm (measurement in $\{$H,V$\}$) and a combination of half wave plate with PBS (measurement in $\{$D, A$\}$) at the transmitted arm.
 Photons at the output ports of the PBS are detected by fiber coupled avalanche photo diodes (Excelitas SPCM AQRH-14-FC).
 The avalanche photo diodes are connected to a 8 channel time to digital converter (IDQuantique ID-800) for recording the counts per integration time.
 It records singles, 2-fold and 3-fold coincidences between various detectors.
 The coincidence window should be less than or equal to the temporal pulse width of the signal pulse to minimize the probability of a coincidence being recorded between two successive signal pulses or between a signal pulse and any stray pulse.
-From mean photon number at the source, an estimation can be made on the number of two fold and three fold coincidences expected at Bob's end assuming Alice and Bob know their channel well.\\ The channel transmissivity is calculated as the ratio of signals sent to signals received at the detector.
-This comes out to be $\eta_{t} = 0.70 \pm 0.028$. $\eta$ can be found from $\eta_{t}$ by dividing it with the efficiencies of detector and the fiber coupler.
-The yield $Y_n$ and $Q_{\mu}$ can then be calculated by using equations (\ref{yield}) and (\ref{gain}) respectively.
-We use the calculated value of $\eta$ along with the value of $\mu$ to estimate the number of coincidence events.
-We list the expected numbers and the actual number of coincidences in table \ref{tab:coincidence}.
-As can be seen, the numbers agree within acceptable tolerance and as expected, higher values of $\mu$ lead to higher number of coincidences.
+For field applications we can divide our protocol into two categories based on the available channel: I. LOS channel based implementation and II. non-LOS channel based implementation.